10 Most Common Reasons Why A Car Smells Like Gas?

 The Reasons Why Car Smells like Gas

 1. Gas Cap

 When you find out your car smells like gas after driving, an important thing to check out is the car’s gas cap.
 After opening the tank, you have to check the gas cap carefully, making sure that you never lose it or let it loose.
-Additionally, you also need to make sure that the gas cap is still in good condition.
+Additionally, you also need to make sure that the gas cap is still in good condition when your car smells like gas when starting.
 A broken or loose gas cap can release gas fumes and turn the check engine light on for new vehicles.

 2. Gas Exposure

 The reason to think about when a car smells like gas but no leaks is gas exposure.
 Sometimes, gasoline fumes from gas stations’ pumps can get into your car if you let the car doors or windows open, causing gas smell.
 To get rid of this problem, everything you need to do is rolling down the windows and driving for a few minutes.
 If the gas odor does not come back, you don’t have to worry about it anymore.
 If it still stays in your car for several days, you should look for other reasons below.

 3. Broken Canister

 Canister is a plastic component to catch charcoal.
 Canister also collects excess vapor going out from the fuel tank to minimize emission exiting the system.
 If the canister leaks or cracks through its damaged vent or seal, you will smell a strong gas fume in your car.
 That can make the check engine light turned on, and the car smells like gas but no leaks.

 If you have a broken canister, your car will release the fuel vapors, and you can easily smell it from the inside of the automobile.
 There might be engine light turning on as well.
 Another common way to troubleshoot this issue is the pinging sound.
 If your car has the cracked charcoal canister, it will decrease performance and smell stronger emissions than normal.
 The only fixing of this problem is to replace the canister.
 Yet this is a hard task so we recommend taking your automobile to the mechanic store.